GMLC-TDC/HELICS/docs/user-guide/simulator_integration.md

 # Integrating a Simulator into HELICS #

 At some point, maybe from the very beginning of your time with HELICS co-simulation, you'll have an interest or need to include a simulator in your co-simulation that HELICS doesn't support.
-Maybe its an existing open-source simulator, maybe its commercial software, maybe its a small controller simulator you'd like to test in an existing model.
+Maybe it's an existing open-source simulator, maybe it's commercial software, maybe it's a small controller simulator you'd like to test in an existing model.
 HELICS has been designed to make it as easy as possible to integrate a new simulator.
 Before writing code, though, it is important to more specifically define the task.

 ## Simulator Integration Clarifying Questions##
   1. **What is the nature of the code-base being integrated?** Is this open-source code that can be fully modified?
 Is it a simulator, perhaps commercial, that provides an API that will be used?
 How much control do you, the integrator, have in modifying the behavior of the simulator?